jupyterhub/action-major-minor-tag-calculator/README.md

 This GitHub action can intelligently calculate and output a JSON formatted list of versions associated tags when a SemVer2 compliant tag is pushed go a GitHub repository.

 This action can be useful if a git tag like `1.2.3` is pushed to a GitHub repo and you want a GitHub Workflow's job to not only take action with regards to the pushed tag `1.2.3` specifically, but also to related tags like `1.2`, `1`, and `latest` assuming the pushed tag's version is new enough to represent those more general tags.
+This pattern is often used for tagging containers.

 ## Example output